VladyslavUsenko/basalt/doc/VioMapping.md

 * `show_est_ba` shows the plot of the estimated accel bias.
 * `show_gt` shows ground-truth trajectory in the 3D view.

 By default the system starts with `continue_fast` enabled.
 This option visualizes the latest processed frame until the end of the sequence.
-Alternatively, the `continue_btn` visualizes every frame without skipping.
+Alternatively, the `continue` visualizes every frame without skipping.
 If both options are disabled the system shows the frame that is selected with the `show_frame` slider and the user can move forward and backward with `next_step` and `prev_step` buttons.
 The `follow` button changes between the static camera and the camera attached to the current frame.

 For evaluation the button `align_svd` is used.
 It aligns the GT trajectory with the current estimate using an SE(3) transformation and prints the transformation and the root-mean-squared absolute trajectory error (RMS ATE).